-1. This is a sex discrimination class action against San Diego State University ("SDSU") for violating Title IX of the Education Amendments of 1972 ("Title IX") by depriving its female varsity student-athletes of equal athletic financial aid, denying them equal athletic benefits and treatment, and retaliating against them because some of them sued SDSU for violating Title IX.

-2. SDSU has not paid its female varsity student-athletes equal athletic financial aid for over a decade, failed to pay them over \$1,200,000 in equal athletic financial aid in the last two academic years, and is not paying them equal athletic financial aid this academic year.

-3. This lawsuit seeks to make SDSU pay its female varsity student-athletes the equal athletic financial aid they have been and are being deprived of-and to require SDSU to provide them with equal athletic financial aid in the future.

-4. SDSU also has not provided its female varsity student-athletes with treatment and benefits equal to those it has provided its male varsity student-athletes for over a decade and, instead, has given its female varsity student-athletes much worse treatment and benefits.

-5. This lawsuit also aims to force SDSU to treat its female and male studentathletes equally going forward.

-6. Finally, this lawsuit seeks to hold SDSU accountable for retaliating against its female varsity student-athletes because some of them sued SDSU for violating the rights of all of them under Title IX.

-7. Shortly after this lawsuit was filed, SDSU informed the Plaintiffs who are current varsity student-athletes-at a quickly-called Zoom meeting with all of their teammates-that it was not happy with them because they filed this suit.
+- 1. This is a sex discrimination class action against San Diego State University ("SDSU") for violating Title IX of the Education Amendments of 1972 ("Title IX") by depriving its female varsity student-athletes of equal athletic financial aid, denying them equal athletic benefits and treatment, and retaliating against them because some of them sued SDSU for violating Title IX. - 2.
+SDSU has not paid its female varsity student-athletes equal athletic financial aid for over a decade, failed to pay them over \$1,200,000 in equal athletic financial aid in the 2019-20 and 2020-21 academic years, did not pay them equal athletic financial in the 2021-22 academic year, and is not paying them equal athletic financial aid this academic year. - 3.
+This lawsuit seeks to make SDSU pay its female varsity student-athletes the equal athletic financial aid they have been and are being deprived of-and to require SDSU to provide them with equal athletic financial aid in the future. - 4.
+SDSU also has not provided its female varsity student-athletes with treatment and benefits equal to those it has provided its male varsity student-athletes for over a decade and, instead, has given its female varsity student-athletes much worse treatment and benefits. - 5.
+This lawsuit also aims to force SDSU to treat its female and male studentathletes equally going forward. - 6.
+Finally, this lawsuit seeks to hold SDSU accountable for retaliating against its female varsity student-athletes because some of them sued SDSU for violating the rights of all of them under Title IX. - 7.
+Shortly after this lawsuit was filed, SDSU informed the Plaintiffs who are current varsity student-athletes-at a quickly-called Zoom meeting with all of their teammates-that it was not happy with them because they filed this suit. - 8.
+During that meeting, SDSU also threatened those Plaintiffs and the other team members by reminding them that being a varsity student-athlete was not a right, suggesting that those who brought, participated in, or supported the lawsuit-including Plaintiffs-could be removed from the team altogether.

-8. That action both adversely affected those Plaintiffs and deterred other female varsity student-athletes from helping them fight sex discrimination at SDSU.

-9. When Plaintiffs asked SDSU to take specific steps to minimize the harm caused by this illegal retaliation, SDSU refused.

-10. This lawsuit, therefore, seeks to make SDSU pay damages to its varsity female student-athletes for retaliating against them in violation of Title IX and to prohibit SDSU from violating Title IX by retaliating against its varsity female student-athletes in the future.
+- 9. That action both adversely affected those Plaintiffs and deterred other female varsity student-athletes from helping them fight sex discrimination at SDSU. - 10.
+Indeed, several members of the women's track and field team who had been considering joining the lawsuit told Plaintiffs they would not join because of the comments made on the Zoom call. - 11.
+When Plaintiffs asked SDSU to take specific steps to minimize the harm caused by this illegal retaliation, SDSU refused. - 12.
+This lawsuit, therefore, seeks to make SDSU pay damages to its varsity female student-athletes for retaliating against them in violation of Title IX and to prohibit SDSU from violating Title IX by retaliating against its varsity female student-athletes in the future.